Autism spectrum disorder (ASD)

 - speech pathologists.

-To help with diagnosis, you may also be asked to complete a questionnaire asking about certain behaviours and symptoms that you have noticed in your child.
+To help with diagnosis, you may be asked to complete a questionnaire asking about certain behaviours and symptoms that you have noticed in your child.
 Information about your child and their behaviour and functioning in more than one environment (e.g. home and school) is important for diagnosis.

 Treatment of autism spectrum disorder

-There are medicines available to treat some of the symptoms associated with autism spectrum disorder (ASD).
+Sometimes medicines may be recommended to treat some of the symptoms associated with autism spectrum disorder, such as:

 - hyperactivity; or